hsaunders0788/gameontext.github.io/_drafts/jane-austen-ngram-room.md

 ##### Change line length...

 Also hadoop in its "out-of-the-box" formulation processes one line at time.
 This means in the initial mapping each value is one line.
-To be semantically correct this is not ideal.
+To be semantically correct this is not ideal as the texts have line endings at non semantic points.
 Rather than writing new custom initial partitioning for hadoop, the texts will be reformatted so that each paragraph is on one line.
 This will be done using `fmt`.

 ```
 $ fmt -w 100000 < book.txt > processed/book.txt